FerranSalguero/ferransalguero.github.io/_portfolios/motivate.md

 Features
 --------

-* Segment time comparison and time to get better positions
+* Segment time to get better positions
 * Find your top rivals
 * Route finder from your starred segments
-* Merge routes
-* Feature requests
+* Visual GPX route merge keeping elevation and speed from sources
 * Supporters funding with donations
+* Feature requests for supporters
+* Activities and segment stats
 * Periodic releases
 * Public access to bug reporting